datacarpentry/spreadsheet-ecology-lesson/reference.md

 ## Glossary

 {:auto_ids}
 cleaned data
-:   definition
+:   data that has been manipulated post-collection to remove errors or inaccuracies, introduce desired formatting changes, or otherwise prepare the data for analysis

 conditional formatting
-:   definition
+:   formatting that is applied to a specific cell or range of cells depending on a set of criteria

-CSV format
+CSV (comma separated values) format
-:   definition
+:   a plain text file format in which values are separated by commas

 factor
-:   definition
+:   a variable that takes on a limited number of possible values (i.e. categorical data)

 metadata
 :   definition

 null value
 :   definition

 observation
 :   definition

+plain text
+:

 quality assurance
 :   definition

 quality control
 :   definition

 raw data
 :   definition

+rich text
+:

 string
 :   definition

-TSV format
+TSV (tab separated values) format
-:   definition
+:   a plain text file format in which values are separated by tabs

 variable
 :   definition